mnansary/Triton-Jina-v3-TRT/README.md

 echo "----------------------------------------------------"
 ```

+**Note:** Log out and back in, or run `newgrp docker` to apply the group changes.

-### 1.2 Install NVIDIA Container Toolkit
+#### 1.2 Install NVIDIA Container Toolkit

-This toolkit allows Docker containers to access your NVIDIA GPU.
+The NVIDIA Container Toolkit enables Docker containers to leverage NVIDIA GPUs.

 ```bash
 # Add the NVIDIA repository and key